achin/java-web-container-buildpack/README.md

 Create a `container.properties` file in the root of your project directory and set `container` to the keyword for the container you want. e.g. `jboss-as-7`.

 ## Choose a WAR to Deploy
-In the same `container.properties` file from above, set `war` to the path of the WAR you want to deploy, relative to your project root.
+In the same `container.properties` file from above, set `war` to the name of the warfile in the `webapps` directory.
+Subdirectories are not allowed.
 This webapp will be deployed to the root context of the container.

 ## Choose a JDK (optional)
 Create a `system.properties` file in the root of your project directory and set `java.runtime.version` to, for example, `1.7`.